Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 ---

-First, we want to ensure that your R session is working out of the same folder that your data is in (not necessary, but makes things easy).
-To do that, you run the `setwd` function that's preloaded into R. This stands for set working directory.
+First, we want to ensure that your R session is working out of the same folder that your data is in.
+That being said, if you are already working out of the same folder, there is also no need for this step.

+If not, you should run the `setwd` function that's preloaded into R. This stands for set working directory.

 <code>setwd("File Path to Data")</code>

 To use the correct file path, right click your data from the folder view, click the option for more information, and copy the the file path.
 When you want to run a piece of code, highlight it, and then click the run button on the top right of the script window.

+_Working out of the same file is not necessary, but it makes learning the concept easier.
+If that was the case, you would simply write out the file path to your data when you bring your as discussed the data in the section_.

 ---